 Here we revisit the cyclic case.
-As it is already proven by the author \cite{M15}, almost all windows generate full spark Gabor frames, so the spark deficient Gabor frames are generated by exceptional vectors.
-When the order of the group is an odd, square--free integer, then all eigenvectors of certain unitaries belonging to the Clifford group generate spark deficient Gabor frames \cite{DBBA13}.
-The motivation behind this result in \cite{DBBA13} was to establish a connection between equiangularity of a Gabor frame (SIC--POVM existence) and full spark, if any.
-In $3$ dimensions, the family of SIC--POVMs generated by vectors of the form $(0,1,-e^{i\theta})$ is always spark deficient, and Lane Hughston \cite{H07} first established a connection between the linear dependencies that arise from this SIC--POVM for $\theta=0$ or $2\pi/9$ and the inflection points of an elliptic curve.
-In general, it was proven in \cite{DBBA13} that when $N$ is an odd, square--free integer divisible by $3$, all eigenvectors of the \emph{Zauner unitary matrix} generate spark deficient Gabor frames.
-Zauner's conjecture \cite{Z99} states that an eigenvector of this matrix generates a SIC--POVM, i. e. a maximal equiangular tight frame.
-If it is true, then for all odd, square--free dimensions, this equiangular tight frame is not full spark.
+As it has already been proven by the author \cite{M15}, almost all windows generate full spark Gabor frames, so the spark deficient Gabor frames are generated by exceptional vectors.
+When the order of the group is an odd, square-free integer, then all eigenvectors of certain unitaries belonging to the Clifford group generate spark deficient Gabor frames \cite{DBBA13}.
+The motivation behind this result in \cite{DBBA13} was to establish a connection between equiangularity of a Gabor frame (SIC-POVM existence) and full spark, if any.
+In $3$ dimensions, the family of SIC-POVMs generated by vectors of the form $(0,1,-e^{i\theta})$ is always spark deficient, and Lane Hughston \cite{H07} first established a connection between the linear dependencies that arise from this SIC-POVM for $\theta=0$ or $2\pi/9$ and the inflection points of an elliptic curve.
+In general, it was proven in \cite{DBBA13} that when $N$ is an odd, square-free integer divisible by $3$, all eigenvectors of the \emph{Zauner unitary matrix} generate spark deficient Gabor frames.
+Zauner's conjecture \cite{Z99} states that an eigenvector of this matrix generates a SIC-POVM, i. e. a maximal equiangular tight frame.
+If it is true, then for all odd, square-free dimensions, this equiangular tight frame is not full spark.
 This is another example that showcases the difference between a nice algebraic property of a Gabor frame (full spark) and a nice geometric one (equiangularity); it is not necessary that both of them can appear, even when the second one appears at all.
 For unit norm tight frames in general, this is further explained in \cite{K15}; see also \cite{FMT12,JMF14} where an infinite family of spark deficient equiangular tight frames is constructed, of arbitrarily high dimension.

-When $N$ is not divisible by $3$, it is not known whether this SIC--POVM is also full spark or not.
+When $N$ is not divisible by $3$, it is not known whether this SIC-POVM is also full spark or not.
 For example, it is full spark when $N=8$ \cite{DBBA13}, being the first construction at that time of a full spark Gabor frame in $8$ dimensions\footnote{Explicit construction of a full spark Gabor frame in every dimension was later shown by the author \cite{M15}.}.

 Concerning the eigenvectors of other Clifford unitaries, they also generate spark deficient Gabor frames as long as the (projective) order of the matrix divides $N$.
 We will extend the results of section 7 in \cite{DBBA13}, ``Generalisation to other symplectic unitaries'', to all odd dimensions $N$ and unitaries whose order is not coprime to $N$.